 Camden's Porches

 Porches are common in most of Camden's neighborhoods, including along the Main Street as you enter from both directions.
-These eye-catching porches are a big reason why Camden is such a beloved place that immediately gives visitors a feeling of being welcomed and at home.
+These eye-catching amenities are a big reason why Camden is such a beloved place that immediately gives visitors a feeling of being welcomed and at home.

 Many Camden residences are an easy walk away from downtown and the thriving waterfront